 Figure 6.
-Ensemble spin trajectory subject to the gradient field spillover dephasing. (a,b,c) represent the trajectories starting from I^- , S^+ and I^-S^+ with the CLOC pulses applied to 1H , ${}^{13}C$ and 1H & ${}^{13}C$, respectively. (d,e,f) correspond to the respective trajectories without CLOC pulses.
+Ensemble spin trajectory subject to the gradient field spillover dephasing.
+Panels (a), (b), and (c) represent the trajectories starting from $I^-$ , $S^+$ , and $I^-S^+$ , with the CLOC pulses applied to H, C, and H & C, respectively.
+Panels (d), (e), and (f) correspond to the respective trajectories without CLOC pulses.
 The real values of the inner product are displayed.
-The 1H and ${}^{13}C$ were on resonance, and the J coupling constant was 145 Hz.
-The RF amplitudes were 6 kHz for 1H and 4 kHz for ${}^{13}C$.
+The H and C were on resonance, and the J coupling constant was 145 Hz.
+The RF amplitudes were 6 kHz for H and 4 kHz for C.

-The parallel HSQC pulse sequence was tested using a parallel probe (see Methods for details), two detectors of the probe were used, with 0.6 M glycine-2-13C in D2O in detector 1 and 0.3 M D-glucose-13C6 in D2O in detector 2.
-The resulting spectra are presented in Fig. 7, where the 1D projections of the 1H and 13C signals from the 2D spectrum are displayed to illustrate the signal intensity for three cases.
-The single-detector scenario (grey) serves as a reference, while the orange lines represent amplitude-suppressed signals caused by gradient spillover-induced dephasing.
-In contrast, the blue lines correspond to the results of parallel operation with coherence-locking, demonstrating signal intensity recovery and effective dephasing compensation.
-Suppose the CLOC pulses effectively achieve broadband locking for both the 1H and 13C spin coherences, such that each peak in the coherence-locking case has the same intensity as in the reference case.
-However, in Fig. 7b, slight intensity differences are observed between the coherence-locking results and the reference, particularly for the peaks at 3.8 ppm and 3.9 ppm in the 1H dimension, correlating to 72.8 ppm and 79.1 ppm in the 13C dimension, respectively.
-Since the pulse optimization did not compensate for homonuclear coupling (1H-1H and 13C-13C), coherence-locking efficiency is degraded, especially when the offset difference between two peaks is comparable to the homonuclear J-coupling constant.
-A comparison of D-glucose-13C6 HSQC spectra with and without homonuclear coupling is provided in Fig. S8.
+are observed between the coherence-locking results and the reference, particularly for the peaks at 3.8 and 3.9 ppm in the H dimension, correlating to 72.8 and 79.1 ppm in the C dimension, respectively.
+Since the pulse optimization did not compensate for homonuclear coupling (H-H and C-C), coherence-locking efficiency is degraded, especially when the offset difference between two peaks is comparable to the homonuclear J-coupling constant.
+A comparison of D-glucose-C6 HSQC spectra with and without homonuclear coupling is provided in Sect.
+S6.
 The discrepancies also arise from the chemical shift dependence of coherence-locking efficiency.
-For instance, each CLOC pulse introduces slight phase distortion; if each pulse has a fidelity of 95%, the combined fidelity of two pulses reduces to 90%.
-The robustness of CLOC pulses encompasses factors including bandwidth, B_1 inhomogeneity, and gradient amplitude, which are detailed in Supplementary Note 5.
-In addition, coherence-locking can also be influenced by RF coupling, when a CLOC pulse is applied in detector 1, weak RF signals (about 1% at 500 MHz (He et al., 2024)) may transfer from detector 1 to detector 2, distorting the spin state.
-Hence, the CLOC pulse was adjusted to relatively lower amplitudes, i.e., 6 kHz for 1 H and 4 kHz for 13 C. The corresponding power levels were 0.43 W for the 1 H channel, and 2.3 W for the 13 C channel on detector 2, making the RF coupling effect more significant in the 13 C channel, highlighting the challenges of coherence locking for low-sensitive nuclei when a large bandwidth is required.
+For instance, each CLOC pulse introduces slight phase distortion; if each pulse has a fidelity of 95 %, the combined fidelity of two pulses is reduced to 90 %.
+The robustness of CLOC pulses encompasses factors including bandwidth, $B_1$ inhomogeneity, and gradient amplitude, which are detailed in Sect.
+S5.
+In addition, coherence locking can also be influenced by RF coupling; when a CLOC pulse is applied in detector 1, weak RF signals (about 1% at 500 MHz (He et al., 2024)) may be transferred from detector 1 to detector 2, distorting the spin state.
+Hence, the CLOC pulse was adjusted to relatively lower amplitudes, i.e., 6 kHz for H and 4 kHz for C. The corresponding power levels were 0.43 W for the H channel, and 2.3 W for the C channel on detector 2, making the RF coupling effect more significant in the C channel, highlighting the challenges of coherence locking for low-sensitivity nuclei when a large bandwidth is required.